This is a good question, and one I see with no clear answer, no “yes or no”. I think it depends on the individuals involved and what’s at stake:

 - Giving your music away from free dilutes the market

 All are true, but again, depends on the circumstances at hand.

 I’m not looking to throw fire on a never-ending debate, I’m just sharing my experience in hopes of helping others who may be in the same boat.

 I started creating music (mainly hip-hop) in 2004, maybe it was 2003 – it was one of those years.

-Fast forward a little bit, when technology advanced and made it possible to run powerful setups on laptops, artist started creating their own material.
-It was great, but it also meant less work for me → artist were walking in with full projects.
+Fast forward a little bit, when technology advanced and made it possible to run powerful setups on laptops, artists started creating their own material.
+It was great, but it also meant less work for me → Artists were walking in with full projects.